cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

    This triggers the task with flow numbers ``1`` and ``2``.

-   The result is like the default above, except that tasks in the new front belong only to the specified flow(s), regardless of which flows are active at triggering time.
+   The result is like the default above, except that tasks in the new front belong only to the specified flow(s), regardless of which flows are :term:`active` at triggering time.

 Triggering a New Flow
    ``cylc trigger --flow=new ID``